We are currently operating face to face GREEN Readiness Level Scouting across all Sections

 Cubs are young people aged 8-10½ yrs who learn about their friends, the world around them, and how they through games, a series of activities, badges and awards designed to help them grow and develop as amazing young people.

 They meet every week in a Cub Pack, run by an adult team of volunteers, one of which is the Cub Scout Leader.
-At the moment we have an Acting Cub Scout Leader.

 What do they wear?